medcomdk/dk-medcom-hospitalnotification/input/pagecontent/index.md

 #### Timestamps

 HospitalNotification messages are generated and sent based on real-time registration in the EPR/PAS system.
-So, in case the EPR allows future registrations of planned contacts or a period of leave, the HospitalNotifications shall only be triggered when the event occurs, i.e. at the patient's physical attendance, as described in the [Clinical guidelines for application](https://medcomdk.github.io/dk-medcom-hospitalnotification/#11-clinical-guidelines-for-application).
+In case the EPR allows future registrations of planned contacts or a period of leave, the HospitalNotifications shall only be triggered when the event occurs, i.e. at the patient's physical attendance, as described in the [Clinical guidelines for application](https://medcomdk.github.io/dk-medcom-hospitalnotification/#11-clinical-guidelines-for-application).

 The HospitalNotification message contains several timestamps.
 These timestamps are present in the profiles MedComHospitalNotificationEncounter, MedComHospitalNotificationMessage and MedComMessagingProvenance and have different purposes: